Revealed preference: The Weak Axiom of Revealed Preference (WARP)

-WARP is one of the criteria which needs to be satisfied in order to make sure that the consumer is consistent with their preferences.
+The Weak Axiom of Revealed Preference (WARP) is one of the criteria which needs to be satisfied in order to make sure that the consumer is consistent with their preferences.
 If a bundle of goods a is chosen over another bundle b when both are affordable, then the consumer reveals that they prefer a over b.
 WARP says that when preferences remain the same, there are no circumstances (budget set) where the consumer prefers b over a.
 By choosing a over b when both bundles are affordable, the consumer reveals that their preferences are such that they will never choose b over a when both are affordable, even as prices vary.
 Formally:

 where $\mathbf{a}$ and $\mathbf{b}$ are arbitrary bundles and $C (B, \succeq) \subset B$ is the set of bundles chosen in budget set $B$, given preference relation $\succeq$.

 In other words, if a is chosen over b in budget set $B$ where both a and b are feasible bundles, but b is chosen when the consumer faces some other budget set $B'$, then a is not a feasible bundle in budget set $B'$.

 Completeness: The Strong Axiom of Revealed Preferences (SARP)

-The strong axiom of revealed preferences (SARP) is equivalent to the weak axiom of revealed preferences, except that the choices A and B are not allowed to be either directly or indirectly revealed preferable to each other at the same time.
-Here A is considered indirectly revealed preferred to B iff C exists such that A is directly revealed preferred to C, and C is directly revealed preferred to B. In mathematical terminology, this says that transitivity is violated.
+The strong axiom of revealed preferences (SARP) is equivalent to WARP, except that the choices A and B are not allowed to be either directly or indirectly revealed preferable to each other at the same time.
+Here A is considered indirectly revealed preferred to B if C exists such that A is directly revealed preferred to C, and C is directly revealed preferred to B. In mathematical terminology, this says that transitivity is preserved.
 Transitivity is useful as it can reveal additional information by comparing two separate bundles from budget constraints.

 It is often desirable in economic models to prevent such "loops" from happening, for example in order to model choices with utility functions (which have real-valued outputs and are thus transitive).
 One way to do so is to impose completeness on the revealed preference relation with regards to the choices at large, i.e. without any price considerations or affordability constraints.
 This is useful because when evaluating {A,B,C} as standalone options, it is directly obvious which is preferred or indifferent to which other.
 Using the weak axiom then prevents two choices from being preferred over each other at the same time; thus it would be impossible for "loops" to form.

-Another way to solve this is to impose the strong axiom of revealed preference (SARP) which ensures transitivity.
+Another way to solve this is to impose SARP, which ensures transitivity.
 This is characterised by taking the transitive closure of direct revealed preferences and require that it is antisymmetric, i.e. if A is revealed preferred to B (directly or indirectly), then B is not revealed preferred to A (directly or indirectly).

 These are two different approaches to solving the issue; completeness is concerned with the input (domain) of the choice functions; while the strong axiom imposes conditions on the output.